uwetom/media-production-worksheets/wk12-animating-mocap-data/index.md

 Next we'll set up our character in the scene with the animation and skin that you downloaded.

 Change your Unity scene name to 'Main'.
-Edit the cube in the scene and scale it to make a ground plane.
+Add a cube in the scene and scale it to make a ground plane.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODE2NDk4MTYsLTE2MDc1MTMzNjcsLT
+eyJoaXN0b3J5IjpbLTcyOTk0ODIwNywtMTYwNzUxMzM2NywtMT
-EwODgxMTUyNzIsMjY0NTE0MDY5LC0yMDE2NDE5MzQ2LDczMDk5
+A4ODExNTI3MiwyNjQ1MTQwNjksLTIwMTY0MTkzNDYsNzMwOTk4
-ODExNl19
+MTE2XX0=
 -->